emsesp/EMS-ESP32/README.md

 *Optionally I've also added 2 0.5A/72V polyfuses between the EMS and the two inductors L1 and L2 for extra protection.*

-And lastly if you don't fancy building the circuit [bbqkees](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736) can sell you one which looks like the photo below running on a Wemos D1 Mini:
+And lastly if you don't fancy building the circuit, [bbqkees](http://www.domoticz.com/forum/memberlist.php?mode=viewprofile&u=1736) can sell you one complete with SMD components which looks like the photo below when connected to a Wemos D1 Mini:

 ![WemosD1](doc/schematics/wemos_kees.png)

 ## Powering the circuit

-The circuit will work with both 3.3V and 5V.
-It's easiest to power it direct from the ESP's 3V3 line.
+My circuit will work with both 3.3V and 5V.
+It's easiest though to power directly from the ESP's 3V3 line.

-Powering the ESP can be either via a USB and PC or external 5V power supply or from the EMS itself using a buck step-down converter.
+Powering the ESP89266 can be either via the USB from a PC or external 5V power supply or from the EMS line itself using a buck step-down converter.
 The EMS provides about 15V AC current.
-It's tidier to run it from the EMS and I use a [Pololu D24C22F5](https://www.pololu.com/product/2858) which is 5V/2A buck step-down module.
-It is slightly overkill for what we need.
-The additional part of the circuit is shown below along with a working prototype on a breadboard using a NodeMCU2 with the additional LEDs:
+The advantage of using the EMS is obviously less power cables and it's neater to place inline with the thermostat.
+I use a [Pololu D24C22F5](https://www.pololu.com/product/2858) which is 5V/2A buck step-down module and probably slightly overkill for what we need.
+The additional part of the circuit is shown below along with an earlier breadboard prototype using a NodeMCU2 (with the additional LEDs):

 Power circuit | Example |
 --- | ---
 ![Power circuit](doc/schematics/power.PNG) | ![Breadboard](doc/schematics/breadboard_example.png) |

-## Known Issues
+## Known Issues and ToDo's

+Some annoying issues that need fixing:

 * Very infrequently an EMS write command is not sent, probably due to a collision somewhere in the UART between an incoming Rx and a Poll.
-The retries in the code fix that but it is annoying nevertheless and does need fixing.
+The retries in the code fix for now.
 * I've seen a few duplicate telegrams being processed.
 Again, it's harmless and not a big issue.
 But its still a bug.

-## To Do

 Here's my top things I'm still working on: